Housing Economics (Tenure choice, low income housing, Aging and housing, First time buyers)

 Real estate finance (New economy and risk)

 Dr Piyush Tiwari is Professor of Property at University of Melbourne, Australia.
 Prior to his current position he was Director Policy at Infrastructure Development Finance Company (IDFC), India, where he was responsible for formulating policies for private financing of urban infrastructure in close cooperation with national and state governments.
 He was also editor of India Infrastructure Report 2011 on Water.
 Earlier, he was Senior Lecturer (Property) and Program Leader, MSc (International Real Estate Markets) at the Business School, University of Aberdeen, UK.
 He has held positions at the largest mortgage company, HDFC, India and the University of Tsukuba, Japan.
-His research interests include infrastructure policy, housing economics and mortgages, commercial real estate investment, and financing infrastructure in developing countries.
+His research interests include housing economics and mortgages, commercial real estate investment and valuation, land economics and financing infrastructure in developing countries.
 He has published numerous research papers on issues related to real estate and infrastructure.
-He has published books titled International Real Estate Economics, Real Estate Finance in the New Economy, India's Reluctant Urbanization and The Towers of New Capital: Mega Townships in India.
-He is Member, International Property Measurement Committee, which is engaged in writing global property measurement standards.
+He has published books titled International Real Estate Economics, Real Estate Finance in the New Economy, India's Reluctant Urbanization, The Towers of New Capital: Mega Townships in India, Development Paradigms for Urban Housing in BRICS countries and Delhi's Changing Built Environment.
+He was Member, International Property Measurement Committee, which is engaged in writing global property measurement standards.
+Currently, he is Member, International Land Measurement Standards Committee which is engaged in writing standards for land measurement.
 He is Member, Royal Institution of Chartered Surveyors (RICS).
 His other professional activities include Director, Asian Real Estate Society and Associate Editor, International Real Estate Review.
+He is also on editorial board of Property Management.